cov-lineages/lineages-website-old/llama.md

                         Input csv file with minimally `name` as a column header.
 Alternatively, `--input-column` can specifiy a
-                        column name other than `name` -f FASTA, --fasta FASTA
+                        column name other than `name` -fm [FROM_METADATA [FROM_METADATA ...]], --from-metadata [FROM_METADATA [FROM_METADATA ...]]
+                        Generate a query from the metadata file supplied.
+                        Define a search that will be used to pull out sequences of interest from the large phylogeny.
+E.g.
+                        -fm country=Ireland sample_date=2020-03-01:2020-04-01
+  -f FASTA, --fasta FASTA
                         Optional fasta query.
 Fasta sequence names must exactly match those in your input query.